MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/cannot-use-sorting-or-sorting-not-work-correctly.md

 ### Resolution

 The most common reason a certain field isn't sortable is Dataverse doesn't support sorting on the underlying field type.
-Use the [Power Apps Monitoring tool](/power-apps/maker/monitor-overview) to ensure the sorting isn't disabled by Dataverse.
+Use the [Power Apps Monitor tool](/power-apps/maker/monitor-overview) to ensure the sorting isn't disabled by Dataverse.

 :::image type="content" source="media/cannot-use-sorting-or-sorting-not-work-correctly/disablesorting.png" alt-text="Screenshot that shows the disableSorting attribute." lightbox="media/cannot-use-sorting-or-sorting-not-work-correctly/disablesorting.png":::